Huronia (region): History

 The term Huronia, which was coined by later Europeans, is distinct from the term the Wendat themselves used for their dwelling place, which is wendake ("the peninsula country").

 Recurrent and catastrophic epidemics of European diseases from 1634 to 1640 reduced the Wendat population to about 12,000.
 The Jesuit Relations record that in 1639, the Wenro relocated from their homeland to Huronia, with over 600 Wenro arriving at Ossossané.
 This migration may have occurred in waves and some Wenro were resident in Neutral (rather than Wendat) territory as late as 1640–41.
 The time period of the recorded Wenro migration is similar to that of the appearance of pottery frilling motifs at sites in western Huronia; this has been commonly identified as the "Genoa Frilled" type associated with the Genoa Fort type site in modern-day western New York.
 The theory among scholars that the appearance of frilling motifs in western Huronia corresponds to the Wenro migration and potential spread of Wenro material culture to Huronia dates back to as early as 1973; however, chemical analysis results published in 2001 showed that frilled pottery in western Huronia was likely not made in New York, and analysis of similarities in the style of frilling was inconclusive.

-In 1649, the Iroquois successfully attacked Huronia.
-The Wendake who survived the Iroquois attack fled the region.
-Huronia was left depopulated and controlled by the Iroquois.
+In 1649, the Haudenosaunee successfully attacked Huronia.
+The Wendake who survived the Haudenosaunee attack fled the region.
+Huronia was left depopulated and controlled by the Haudenosaunee.

-Following the dispersal of the Wendat during and after the Beaver Wars, wendake came to mean new lands as far away as Quebec and Ohio where they resettled.
+Following the dispersal of the Wendat during and after the Beaver Wars, wendake came to mean new lands as far away as Quebec and Ohio where their Wyandot descendants resettled.
 Early European maps and accounts do not use the term Huronia; rather, Jesuit missionaries used terms such as Pays de Huron, or, later, Huronum.
 In his 1745 Huron–French dictionary, the Jesuit Father Pierre Potier defined the Wendat term wendake ehen as "La Defunte huronie", referring to the pre-dispersal homeland.

 In the 20th century, the territory lent its name to the Huronia movement, a northern-oriented political movement in Ontario which pursued regional autonomy.